-- 6. The Regeneration Strategy was developed in 2007 through a substantial consultation exercise with local people, members and stakeholders.
+- 5. The Regeneration Strategy was developed in 2007 through a substantial consultation exercise with local people, members and stakeholders.
 This process tested a number of options, with a number of radical approaches being proposed at an early stage and then rejected as a result of views expressed by those engaged in the public consultation.
-An expressed desire was to find solutions to the traffic issues that were pragmatic and not overly ambitious and encourage development that should respect the character of the centre and conserve key local buildings, and it is this approach which has led to the actions contained in the adopted Regeneration Strategy - 7.
+An expressed desire was to find solutions to the traffic issues that were pragmatic and not overly ambitious and encourage development that should respect the character of the centre and conserve key local buildings, and it is this approach which has led to the actions contained in the adopted Regeneration Strategy - 6.
 However, since then, residents and Members have expressed concern about the speed of delivery of development activity and therefore a more radical approach is being considered.
-This approach has involved looking not only at the development sites identified in the Strategy, but also other sites that could help provide a solution to the traffic issues and create significant new development opportunities. - 8.
+This approach has involved looking not only at the development sites identified in the Strategy, but also other sites that could help provide a solution to the traffic issues and create significant new development opportunities. - 7.
 In addition, the Select Committee on Regeneration, Culture and Adult Education considered a report the 13th September 2010 on progress in the regeneration of the Borough's 16 local and district centres.
-As a result the Committee, keen to see a more radical approach to the regeneration of the centre, requested a further detailed report on the Cradley/Windmill Hill local centre.
-This was to include details of cost, viability and issues associated with a comprehensive redevelopment of the area between Beecher Road and Toys Lane, including highways improvements and that this report is initially considered by the Cradley/Windmill Hill Working Group on the 16th December 2010 and by the Area Committee on the 13th January.
-A verbal update on their deliberations will be provided at the meeting.
+As a result the Committee, keen to see a more radical approach to the regeneration of the centre, specifically requested a further detailed report on the Cradley/Windmill Hill local centre to include details of cost, viability and issues associated with a comprehensive redevelopment of the area between Beecher Road and Toys Lane, including highways improvements and that this report be initially considered by the Cradley/Windmill Hill Working Group and the Area Committee.
+A verbal update will be provided at the meeting on the deliberations of the Working Group.

-The exercise referred to in paragraph 7 has involved officers from highways, planning, urban design, regeneration and valuation to provide a broad overview of what might be achieved.
+8. The exercise referred to in paragraph 7 has involved officers from highways, planning, urban design, regeneration and valuation to provide a broad overview of what might be achieved.

-10. Highway issues
+9. Highway issues